Swiss Chard with Beets Recipe

 - 1/4 cup coarsely chopped walnuts, toasted

 - 1. Cut stems from chard; coarsely chop stems and leaves separately.
-Fill a Dutch oven with water; bring to a boil.
+Fill a Dutch oven or large kettle with water; bring to a boil.
 Add chard leaves.
 Return to a boil; cook for 1-2 minutes or just until tender.
 Drain and rinse in cold water; set aside.

 - 2. In a large skillet, saute the onion, garlic, salt, pepper and chard stems in oil for 10-15 minutes or until tender.
 Gently squeeze excess moisture from chard leaves.
 Add leaves and beets to skillet; saute for 1 minute.
 Add lemon juice; heat through.
 Just before serving, sprinkle with feta cheese and walnuts.
 Yield: 6 servings.